yireo-training/react-duka-playground/README.md

 A prototype e-commerce project that connects a React app (using Redux, Apollo Client and React Bootstrap) to a Magento 2.3 GraphQL site.
 Currently, the following functionality is working:

-- Displaying products, categories, CMS-pages
+- Displaying products, categories, CMS-pages (including routing)
 - Navigation showing top-level categories
 - Showing messages in the message area (with auto-hide)
 - Adding simple products to cart (without custom options)